-The women from Kats work had been in the kitchen getting ready to leave when they heard the commotion and came to her aid, screaming at David as soon as they figured out what was happening.
-Suddenly there were people everywhere and the air was thick with chaos, as angry words and confused glances were being thrown around the compact hallway.
-Kats brother arrived on the scene and before anyone could stop him, he punched David square in the face resulting in an argument erupting between both their parents.
+The two women from Kats work had been in the kitchen getting ready to leave when they heard the commotion and came to her aid, screaming at David as soon as they figured out what was happening.
+Suddenly there were people everywhere and the air was thick with chaos as angry words and confused glances were being thrown around the compact hallway.
+Kats brother arrived on the scene and before anyone could stop him, he punched David squarely in the face resulting in an argument erupting between both of their parents.

 The next thing Kat knew, she was in the upstairs bathroom clinging to the toilet as she threw up.
 Her head pounded as the muffled sound of angry voices continued to thud against the bathroom door, she carefully perched on the edge of the bath and counted the white shiny floor tiles, trying anything to regulate her breathing and regain some control over herself.

 "Come on Kathleen, come on."
 She muttered to herself as she rocked back and forth on the edge of the bath, tightening her grip so her knuckles were white.

 A gentle tap at the door startled her.
 "Kat are you ok?"

 The sound of her fathers deep Midland accent ignited tears to fall quickly from her bloodshot eyes once again.
 Shakily she rose to her feet, opened the door, and instantly threw herself into her fathers' large bulky frame.
 Kat hadn't noticed her mother standing behind them but felt her presence as she too wrapped her arms around Kat and began to cry.